 JUniversal consists of a library known as JSimple providing cross-platform versions of APIs for non-UIS used by most mobile applications.
-JSON, JUNIT, File and Network I/O operations, Collections –Hasmmap, Arraylist are a few to mention.
-The primary design tool of Juniversal aims at preserving comments and formatting and producing translated source similar to the human-written code that the developers would write.
+JSON, JUnit, File and Network I/O operations, Collections –Hasmmap, and Arraylist are a few to mention.
+The primary design tool of Juniversal aims at preserving comments and formatting and producing translated sources similar to the human-written code that the developers would write.
 All the functions and tools work in the same way and thus, the code can combine with the core code, and there is no discrepancy in the language.
 Writing the code in native technology gives the benefit of easy debugging as well as translating unit tests.

 Moving on to the cross-platform technology spectrum, JUniversal is the most featherweight and natural-like approach due to the use of inborn programming language through native tools like compiler, debugger, UI design, etc. This can create truly native mobile apps for both Android and iOS.
 Remember that, JUniversal is not proposed as a single tool to perform various operations, but is an excellent code methodology.

 From a developer’s aspect, you will be spending much of your time in your favorite Java IDE, performing Android specific development and getting the shared code debugged there only.
 In this case, you can certainly choose Xcodeor Visual Studio to invest relatively lesser time in writing and debugging the Android, Windows and iOS specific code.